stew675/Triple-Shift-Rotate/README.md

    └───┴───┴───┴───┴───╨───┴───┴───┴───┴───┴───┴───┴───┘
 ```

-The items `I` and `J`, were swapped with `D` and `E`.

-As we can see, the above sequence now leaves all of what was `B` with all of its items positioned correctly.
+As we can see, the above sequence now leaves us with all of the `B` block with all of its items positioned correctly.
 The
-original `A` block contains an `A` sized portion from what was at the start `B`, but switched about. `B` is
+original `A` block contains an `A` sized portion from what was at the start the `B` block, but switched about. `B` is
-effectively removed from further consideration, and the algorithm loops, now focusing on just the `A` block, which
+effectively removed from further consideration, and the algorithm loops, now focusing on just the `A` block, which now
-looks like this:
+looks like this, with the new `A` and `B` block tags assigned.

 ```
         A         B